Alwaa/AppsAndSetup/Fedora.md

 # Dual Booting with Windows
 - Set time to local time: `timedatectl set-local-rtc 1 --adjust-system-clock` OR
-- Set windows time to UTC (more finiky)
+- Set windows time to UTC (more finicky)

 # App installs
 ### Chrome (as of 38)